mtthidoteu/credit-monzo/README.md

 ```bash
 python script.py run
 ```
-This will download all your 'pending transactions' from your Amex account and add them to our database.
+This will download all your 'pending transactions' from your Credit Card account and add them to our database.
 It will then deposit that amount into a pot!

 ## Making script run dynamically